 Immunotherapy is a cancer treatment that helps your immune system fight cancer.
-Immunotherapy is a biological therapy that uses substances made from living organisms to treat cancer.
+Immunotherapy is a biological therapy that uses substances from living organisms to treat cancer.

 Your immune system detects and destroys abnormal cells and prevents the growth of many cancers.
 Immunotherapy is generally covered under Medicare Part B.